HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 #### Dialog modals

 There are many potential accessibility barriers associated with dialog modals.
-We recommend reading [Scott O'Hara](https://twitter.com/scottohara)'s article [Having an Open Dialog](https://www.scottohara.me/blog/2019/03/05/open-dialog.html) for more context.
+We recommend reading [Scott O'Hara](https://twitter.com/scottohara)'s article <a hreflang="en" href="https://www.scottohara.me/blog/2019/03/05/open-dialog.html">Having an Open Dialog</a> for more context.

 We are pleased to report that 19.01% of desktop pages and 18.21% of mobile pages have at least one occurrence of `role="dialog"` which is up from about 8% in 2019.
 It is worth noting some of the increase is probably due to changes in how this metric was measured.
 This could also suggest that more developers are considering accessibility when building dialogs and potentially that frameworks and associated packages may be implementing more accessible dialog patterns as well.
 However, making a dialog modal accessible requires a lot more than using the `dialog` role.
 Focus management, proper keyboard support, and screen reader exposure all need to be addressed.

 #### Tabs

 Tabs are a common interface widget but present a challenge for many developers to make accessible.
-A common pattern for accessible implementation comes from  the [WAI-ARIA Authoring Practices Design Patterns](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel).
+A common pattern for accessible implementation comes from  the <a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel">WAI-ARIA Authoring Practices Design Patterns</a>.
 Please note that the ARIA Authoring Practices document is not a specification and is meant to show idealized ARIA constructs.
 They should not be used in production without testing with your users.

 In this pattern, a parent container has a `role="tablist"` with children elements that have a `role="tab"`.
 These tabs are associated with elements that have a `role="tabpanel"`, and contain the content for that tab.

 {{ figure_markup(
   image="role-tab-list.png",
-  alt="Element with the tablist role", caption='Element with the `tablist` role ([Source: W3C](https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-1/tabs.html))', description='Screenshot showing an example tablist (`role="tablist"`) which contains three tabs.
+  alt="Element with the tablist role", caption='Element with the `tablist` role (<a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-1/tabs.html">Source: W3C</a>)',
+  description='Screenshot showing an example tablist (`role="tablist"`) which contains three tabs.
 All three tabs are highlighted.', width=348, height=337